-Storms can mean disruption and unpredictability for our electricity system.
-As owners of the network in England and Wales we take the job of ‘keeping the lights on’ very seriously, and we have a number of approaches in place to deal with potential issues that severe weather might cause – from power cuts to pylon damage.
+Stormy weather has the potential to cause disruption to our electricity system.
+As owners of the transmission network in England and Wales, as well as the distribution network in the Midlands, South West England and South Wales, we take the job of ‘keeping the lights on’ very seriously and have a number of measures in place to deal with potential issues that severe weather might cause.

-The part of the network that we deal with is the transmission system – the physical system that we use to move electricity at high voltage across the country.
-So we do a lot of meticulous preparation to guard against power cuts occurring on a national level and ensure that electricity continues to flow to reach the local electricity networks.
+The electricity transmission system is the physical system that we use to move electricity at high voltage across the country; we do a lot of meticulous preparation to guard against power cuts occurring at a national level, and to ensure that electricity continues to flow to reach the local electricity networks.

-Engineers and operations teams from National Grid Electricity Transmission (as well as Scottish and Southern Electricity Networks, and SP Energy Networks in Scotland) make sure the network of pylons, cables and substations is robust against weather damage and a wide range of faults.
+Our engineers and operations teams make sure the network of pylons, cables and substations is robust against weather damage and a wide range of faults.

 They respond to issues during the event and follow up at all sites to complete damage assessments.

-As well as managing network issues, the TNCC also coordinates with key customers who connect to our network – such as the DNOs – before and during the event.
-They are also connected to any emergency calls with the wider industry, like Ofgem or BEIS, to provide critical network updates and support where needed.
+As well as managing network issues, the TNCC also coordinates with key customers who are connected to our network.
+TNCC colleagues are also connected to any emergency calls with the wider industry, like Ofgem or the Department for Energy Security and Net Zero (DESNZ), to provide critical network updates and support where needed.

-The TNCC is also in constant contact with National Grid ESO, a legally separate part of National Grid that balances supply and demand in the system.
+The TNCC is also in constant contact with the Electricity System Operator (ESO), who balance supply and demand in the electricity system.
 They monitor the weather and prepare by anticipating different scenarios to make sure they have enough electricity reserves available for unforeseen losses of supply or generation.

 Mechanisms designed to protect the system include delayed auto reclose (DAR), which kicks in if a fault trips a circuit (not uncommon during bad storms) and brings the powerline back into service after a few seconds.
 During Storm Arwen in November 2021, around 45 circuits tripped with the DAR automatic protection kicking in immediately.

-We also offer to assist the DNOs at a local level where possible, providing key resources to support them in re-connecting supplies to communities and infrastructure such as hospitals.
+Our transmission teams also offer to support DNOs at a local level where possible, providing key resources to support them in re-connecting supplies to communities and infrastructure such as hospitals.
 This may include deploying technical staff or use of our helicopters to identify damage.

 Other contingencies are in place too.
 For example, colleagues at Thorpe Marsh substation in Doncaster set up 1.5km of temporary flood defences to successfully shield it from unusually severe floods.